• defi decrypted

 A Case Study: The Euler Finance Hack

-DeFi crimes have come a long way from the early days of simple phishing attacks.
-Today, hackers are deploying sophisticated methods that exploit the very technology meant to protect us.
-Take the infamous 2023 Euler Finance hack, where a vulnerability in the DeFi lending protocol led to the theft of $196 million in crypto assets.
-What’s alarming is that this protocol had undergone extensive testing and multiple security audits, yet the attackers still found a way in.
+DeFi crimes have come a long way since the earliest days of simple phishing attacks.
+These days, hackers are creating and using ever-more-advanced methods that exploit the very technology designed to protect us.
+Take the infamous 2023 Euler Finance hack as an example, where a vulnerability in the DeFi lending protocol led to the theft of $196 million in crypto assets.
+The most concerning aspect is that despite thorough testing and several security audits, the attackers managed to gain access.

 Common Risks in DeFi